Review Progress and Activity with Summary Reports

 If you have shared some of your goals with collaborators, then you will see a link for each collaborator who has access to at least one of your goals.
 These links go to a report that only summarizes data from goals that are shared with that specific collaborator.

 Your Collaborators' Data

-Access Summary Reports on your collaborators' data by going to Collaborators, and then clicking the collaborator.
+Access Summary Reports on your collaborators' data by going to View Collaborator for that collaborator.
 There you will see a link to view the Summary Report covering the goals that they have shared with you.

 The Summary Report lets you set your own date range, filter by goals, and filter by labels.
 The date range defaults to the last 90 days including today.

 The goals filter will filter the data in the report to actions associated with the selected goals.
 The labels filter will filter the data in the report to actions and goals with the selected labels.

 The goals section of the Summary Report shows you a goal cards for each goal that was active or marked as inactive during the period.
 The cards show you the status at the beginning of the report period, and the status at the end, so you can see how goal progression has changed.
 Newly created goals with have a new tag, and goals with comments made during the period will have a comment indicator next to the goal name.

 The actions section of the Summary Report has two parts: the actions bar chart, and the actions list.